 ACJA therefore also aims to educate stakeholders from across the cellular and aviation ecosystems – in particular, by creating a common understanding of how to navigate standard development organisations (SDOs), enabling individual companies to contribute appropriately to often highly complex standards.
 Particular focus for ACJA will be given to how standards are used to promote safety, as standards-based systems benefit from more testing, data analysis, and experience than individual proprietary systems.
 ACJA’s work will also seek to identify the potential capabilities and needs of cellular networks in unmanned traffic management (UTM) and aviation in general.

 ACJA’s decision-making bodies are comprised of senior representatives of GSMA and GUTMA, illustrating the growing closeness of the two communities.
-GUTMA’s Mark Davis will act as Technical Lead, and Barbara Pareglio, Technical Director for the GSMA’s Drone Project, will act as Programme Manager and Chair of the Decision Board.
-Also on the Board are Jarrett Larrow, UTM Programme Manager at the Federal Aviation Administration; Vanessa Kuroda, Wireless & Communications Architect for Airbus UTM; and Peter Musgrove, Lead Member of Technical Staff at AT&T.
+GUTMA’s Vanessa Kuroda (Wireless & Communications Architect for Airbus UTM) will act as Technical Lead, and Barbara Pareglio, Technical Director for the GSMA’s Drone Project, will act as Programme Manager and Chair of the Decision Board.
+Also on the Board are Jarrett Larrow, UTM Programme Manager at the Federal Aviation Administration and Peter Musgrove, Lead Member of Technical Staff at AT&T.